tc39/proposal-function-implementation-hiding/README.md

 * Like `"use strict"`, this cannot be opted out of from within a censored scope.
 That seems fine though.
 * It might be slightly confusing that in the above example `y` is censored; one might think "the censorship starts inside `y`".
 But, `"use strict"` has an analogous problem ("the strictness starts inside `y`"), and mostly people seem fine.
 * We would need to introduce pragmas into class bodies, which is unprecedented since currently they are always strict.
-* For memory-conscious developers using uncensored third-party libraries, they would need to do some source file preprocessing to censor them.
+* Censoring third-party libraries requires some minimal source file preprocessing.

 ### An external-to-JavaScript switch